Interested in applying? Scroll down and fill out the form below!

-4. There is an adoption fee of $195 for adult dogs, $240 for puppies, and $165 for dogs 11+ years of age.
+4. There is a nonnegotiable Adoption Fee of $240 for puppies (0 – 2 years), $195 for adults (2+ – 11 years) and $165 for seniors (11+ years).
 We are a non-profit organization and all of the fees that are collected go directly to the care of our dogs.
 We are entirely staffed by volunteers and there are no paid organization members.

 5. Completing an application does not ensure approval for adoption from our organization.
 Ay Chihuahua Rescue reserves the right to refuse adoption to anyone for any reason.

 6. We do not adopt our dogs to homes that have intact (not neutered or not spayed) animals.
 Additionally, all resident pets must be up to date on vaccination and on regular heartworm preventative which will be verified by your veterinarian or actual receipts from online purchases or local clinics.

 Ay Chihuahua Rescue does not discriminate on the basis of gender, sexual orientation, age, race, color, national or ethnic origin, religion, or disability and reserves the exclusive right to deny any adoption application for any reason we feel endangers the safety of the pet.

 Commitment, Care and Responsibility

 Chihuahuas can live from between 15 to 20 years.
 To get an idea how long your dog’s lifetime may be, consider how old you will be 15 years from now.
 Please consider the following carefully:

 - Are you willing to restrict your choice of housing to places where pets are allowed?